samueldbruin/Collection-of-Windows-Optimization-Tools/README.md

+---

-Windows Optimization Tools Collection
+# Windows Optimization Tools
-Overview

 A curated collection of free Windows tools for optimization, debloating, automation, recovery, and more.
-Use at your own risk — some tools can affect your system if misused.
+Use at your own risk.

-Features
+## Features ##

-Dark/Light theme toggle
+* Dark/Light theme toggle

-Search and filter tools by category
+* Search and filter tools by category

-Responsive grid layout
+* Responsive grid layout

-Each tool includes name, description, and link
+* Each tool shows name, description, and link

-Categories
+## Categories ##

 Debloat / Tweaks, Installation, Recovery, Registry, USB / Boot, Quality of Life, Uninstaller, Optimization, Automation, Storage, Anti-Malware

-Usage
+## Usage ##

-Open index.html in a browser
+1. Open `index.html` in a browser

-Use the search bar or category filter to find tools
+2. Search or filter tools by category

-Click a tool to visit its official site
+3. Click a tool to visit its official site

-Switch themes using the “Switch Theme” button
+4. Toggle themes with “Switch Theme”

-Disclaimer
+## Disclaimer ##

-Use the tools at your own risk.
-Always read and understand what a tool does before using it.
+* Use tools at your own risk — read what they do first.

-A language model (LLM) assisted in writing and debugging the HTML, CSS, and JavaScript for this project.
+* An LLM assisted in writing and debugging the HTML, CSS, and JavaScript.

+---